 The future of ESG at Coller

-We have been encouraged by the impressive progress made by the private equity industry in recent years – the proportion of our underlying fund GPs with an ESG policy rose from 16% at the closing of our fourth fund in 2002 to 80% at the closing of our sixth fund in 2012.
+We have been encouraged by the impressive progress made by the private equity industry in recent years – the proportion of our underlying fund GPs with an ESG policy rose from 16% at the closing of our fourth fund in 2002 to nearly 90% at the closing of our seventh fund in 2015.
 However, responsible investment is a complex area and we know we will need to continue developing and enhancing our approach.

 As founding members and active contributors to the FAIRR (Farm Animal Investment Risk and Return) Initiative, Coller Capital promotes the consideration of ESG-related investment risks inherent in intensive livestock farming, including the threat of antibiotic resistance.